tothpaul/Delphi/README.md

 > a TGraphiControl that can be Parent of himself
 > https://quality.embarcadero.com/browse/RSP-16543

+- Execute.XML.Tree
+> a tiny Unit to parse an XML file

 - TinyPNG
 > a tiny Unit to load PNG files